 Ultimately, more education and training around data is required in order to truly improve data literacy across an entire organization.
 The need for data literate employees is only going to grow as data continues to get more complex.
 Considering, an estimated 11.5 million jobs in the field of data science will be available by 2026, data literacy will be one of the most valuable professional skills for any employee to have.

-Data literacy only leads to data confidence.
+Data literacy leads to data confidence.
 When you have confidence in your data, making data-driven decisions is easy.
 To learn more about how Unsupervised’s automated analytics platform is helping businesses make more confident business decisions, speak with an expert today.